eth-cscs/DLA-Future/misc/cuda.md

 The current cuBLAS executor implementation lives in DLA-Future.
 This will be upstreamed to HPX once stable.

-There are three main design considerations for the cuBLAS executors:
+There are four main design considerations for the cuBLAS executors:

 1. The synchronization mechanism.
 2. Tile lifetime management.
 3. Stream and handle management
+4. Stream and handle creation

 ## Synchronization